adrianco/spigo/README.md

 Simulate Protocol Interactions in Go using nanoservice actors - spigo

-SIMulate Interactive Actor Network VIsualiZation - simianviz - also visualize the simian army in action (not yet implemented), however current work in progress is adding features to allow edges and nodes to be removed from the simulation, and timestamps have been added to the output file format.
+SIMulate Interactive Actor Network VIsualiZation - simianviz - also visualize the simian army in action (not yet implemented).

+Current work in progress adds containers to the naming hierarchy and adds configurable filters to hide the extra levels when they aren't being used.
+The new -f option turns up filtering to produce a graph of services rather than nodes.

 [Run the netflixoss simulation in your browser](http://simianviz.divshot.io/netflixoss)